Read this before applying for the First-Time Home Buyer Incentive

 “For people who live in larger cities, these limits probably seem ridiculous,” says Sandi Martin, a fee-for-service Certified Financial Planner and partner of the virtual services firm Spring Financial Planning.
 “But in smaller city centres, where incomes and home prices are lower, this incentive may be the difference between someone being able to afford a home or not.”

 If you meet the eligibility criteria, you can apply for the incentive, which comes in the form of a shared equity mortgage with the Government of Canada.
-(It’s called a shared equity mortgage because the government shares in any gains or losses on the home’s equity.
-More on this below.)
+It’s called a shared equity mortgage because the government shares in any gains or losses on the home’s equity.
+More on this below.

 Buyers aren’t charged interest on the loan, and they don’t have to make ongoing payments.
 But they do have to repay the incentive, either when they sell the house, or after 25 years—whichever comes sooner.

 It’s important to note that the repayment is not based on the dollar amount borrowed.
 Instead, borrowers must repay the same 5% or 10% share that they received through the FTHBI, but calculated as a percentage of the home’s fair market value at the time of sale, or at the 25-year mark.
 That’s because, as mentioned above, the government benefits from any increase in equity of the home and loses out if equity goes down.
-So, while you’re not paying interest, there is a cost to using the incentive.
+In other words, if the home has increased in value, you will need to pay back more than you borrowed; if the home has decreased in value, you’ll pay back less than you borrowed.

-Assuming that Canadian housing prices increase to the same degree over the next 25 years as they did in the previous 25 (that’s 375%, since the average home in 1996 was worth $150,899), your $500,000 home in 2021 could be worth $2.375 million in 2046.
-In that case, the repayment on the $50K you borrowed would balloon to $237,500 (or 10% of the value of the home) in 25 years.
+Assuming that Canadian housing prices increase to the same degree over the next 25 years as they did in the previous 25 (that’s around 370%, since the average home in 1996 was worth $150,899), your $500,000 home in 2022 could be worth $2,350,000 million in 2047.

 That sounds off alarm bells for Martin.
 “Will you have the money somewhere to pay that off?” she says to ask yourself.
 “Lots of people choose to stay in their homes and, after 25 years, they’re getting close to retirement.
 I’d be concerned that this repayment would come as a surprise 25 years after you buy your house.”